 This nationally recognized, evidence-based program improves academic success, behavior, and character development.

 Project SUCCESS (Schools Using Coordinated Efforts to Strengthen Students) is a school-based Center for Substance Abuse Prevention Model program that prevents and reduces substance use among high-risk multi-problem adolescents.

 Research Studies, Information, and Free Materials

 Information for prevention and community action regarding substance abuse and gun violence from The Partnership at Drugfree.org .

 An independent nonprofit organization whose mission is to provide leadership, knowledge, and resources to promote healthy children, youth, and communities.
-At the heart of the institute's work is the framework of 40 Developmental Assets .
+The heart of the institute's work is the framework of 40 Developmental Assets .